 4) Social Media

 Now that you have one, two, or more Korean friends it’s time to connect with your friends through social media.
 You can add your Korean friends on Facebook but if you really want to impress them and communicate through their main medium of online communication, download Kakao on your smartphone.
 Kakao is a Korean version of WhatsApp.
 Speaking directly in person is a great way to learn a language but chatting online also has its own unique benefits.
 Not only does chatting on Kakao offer you a chance to hone your typing and reading skills, it’s also easy to save conversations through a screenshot or copying and pasting phrases into a notes application.
 Remember to revise words and phrases you learn through Kakao conversations.
 It also helps to keep a dictionary (hardcopy or digital) and your Korean notes close by while chatting.
-To increase your opportunity of talking online, you can add Korean students from Korea on Kakao through Hanlingo and Hello Talk.
+To increase your opportunity of talking online, you can add Korean students from Korea on Kakao through Hello Talk.

 5) Language Exchanges